Skip to contents

 • Implemented bs() a single wrapping function to build the multi-omics networks with coglasso() and select the best one according to the preferred model selection method with select_coglasso() in a single function call.

-• Implemented xestars(), performing eXtended Efficient StARS, a significantly faster and more memory-efficient version of XStARS.
+• Implemented xestars(), performing eXtended Efficient StARS, a significantly faster version of XStARS.

 How much faster?